 Over the period of 30 years I have gone through so many fads and recommendations for the best way to manage my Afro hair.
 I was told to wash my hair infrequently (once a month – max), to grease my scalp to keep my hair moisturised, to put cling film on my hair and sit under the steamer and to apply various treatments to my hair which take hours to administer.
-I did all of this to eventually end up in the inevitable place – with my hair breaking or my edges falling out (Traction Alopecia).
+I did all of this to eventually end up in the inevitable place – with my hair breaking or my edges falling out, which is a condition called Traction Alopecia, click here to find out more.
 Sometimes my hair would grow, sometimes it wouldn’t but one thing remained the same – my hair would always fall out or break in the end.
 I found it so heart breaking when I applied a new relaxer to my hair only to loose it all the following week as my hair came out in clumps as I washed it.
 I would find it traumatic when large parts of my hair would fall out leaving me with bald patches over my scalp.
 Edges falling out was the norm.
 I finally decided that enough was enough!
 Hair breakage, edges falling out and bald patches should not be the ‘new normal’ for me.
+(If you are suffering from bald patches, this could possibly have been caused by applying moisturisers directly to the scalp, triggering a condition called Central Centrifugal Cicatricial Alopecia, click here to find out more).

 Reflecting on my ‘hair history’ I realised that nothing I was advised to do in the past had worked long term.
 Why was this, I thought?
 Then it dawned on me, maybe my hair falls out or doesn’t grow very quickly because I don’t actually know the science behind Afro hair.
 If I educate myself about the scientific mechanics of Afro hair, then I can learn to care for my hair the right way and get the results I want – long, beautiful hair that doesn’t break.
 So, I thought I would share one of the gems I discovered whilst researching the science of our Afro hair.